The Perfect 10-Day Morocco Itinerary

 I absolutely love the fresh fruit juices at the Jemaa el-Fna!

-Ouzoud Falls (Day 2)
+Ouzoud Falls (Day 3)

-Ouzoud falls, one of Morocco’s natural wonders and second highest waterfalls in Africa, are a must see in Morocco.
 Escape from the hustle and bustle of Marrakech and enjoy the wonderful nature.

 ouzoud falls-morocco itinerary

-The wonderful Ouzoud falls
+The wonderful Ouzoud Falls.

 You’ll not only get the opportunity to admire the wonderful waterfalls but also play with the macaque monkeys who live in a forest nearby.
 If you think that they’ll be afraid of you and run away, you’ll be very surprised at how friendly they are.